kenpeter/algo1/company.md

-# how to deal substr
+# how to scan substr
 # 1. outloop: each time new range
 # 2. inloop: scan
 * https://leetcode.com/problems/length-of-the-longest-valid-substring/description/